Modularizing while Training: A New Paradigm for Modularizing DNN Models: Discussion

 \subsection{Threats to Validity}

 \textbf{External validity:} Threats to external validity relate to the generalizability of our results.
-In this paper, we have only evaluated \projectName on CNNs, and the effectiveness on other types of DNNs, such as LSTM and transformer, remains to be evaluated.
+In this paper, we have only evaluated \projectName on CNNs, and the effectiveness on other types of DNNs, such as LSTM and Transformer, remains to be evaluated.
 However, as discussed above, \projectName is considered to be general, and we will further investigate it in our future work.
-Moreover, \projectNameCNN is not validated on larger scale datasets such as ImageNet~\cite{imagenet}, due to the huge resource and time consumptions for training models on large-scale datasets.
-We leave this as future work.
+Moreover, \projectNameCNN is not validated on larger scale datasets such as ImageNet~\cite{imagenet}, due to the huge resource and time consumption for training models on large-scale datasets.
+Additionally, our experiments did not consider situations where the original models are not highly accurate.
+We leave these as future work.

 \textbf{Internal validity:} An internal threat comes from the choice of models and datasets.
 To mitigate this threat, we use CIFAR-10 and SVHN datasets as well as VGG16 and ResNet18 models from PyTorch~\cite{paszke2019pytorch}, which are well organized and widely used.